 Potter's House of Horrors (September 27–November 2, 2019)

 Potter's House of Horrors is one of Canada's scariest haunted houses located in Surrey, British Columbia, about half-an-hour drive from Vancouver.
-Meant for adults rather than kids this seasonal attraction is only open throughout the Halloween season each year.
+Meant for adults rather than kids this seasonal attraction is only open throughout the Halloween season.
 There are two haunted houses each season.
 This year, visitors can opt for “Death Valley Motor Inn” and “Devil's Descent".
 Visiting Potter’s House of Horrors is similar to being at multiple different horror movie sets at a time.
 Expect special effects, loud music, flashing lights, the weird characters, lots of blood, torture-chamber tools, musty smells and more spooky stuff.

 Fright Nights at Playland (October 4–31, 2019)

-Fright Nights at Playland is the annual Halloween celebration at the Pacific National Exhibition grounds.
+Fright Nights at Playland is an annual Halloween celebration at the Pacific National Exhibition grounds.
 With several haunted houses and over a dozen rides, it's one of the favourite seasonal attractions for families in Vancouver.

 Haunted Village at Burnaby Village Museum (October 25–28, 2019)